JohnTelford/rstblog/source/av.rst

 I like the idea of being delivered to my destination by AVs (Autonomous Vehicles).
 Spoiler Alert: There are no AVs for sale.
 Some of the vendors AVs hype storms are quieting down as reality set in.
 See Autonomous Vehicles

-My primary concern about AVs is developing, testing, and updating hardware and software.
+My primary concern about AVs is developing, testing, and updating onboard hardware and software.
 Defects in computer systems is the way of things.
 They are lurking in AVs hardware, component, and software stacks that are built with various vendor products.
 The stacks are evolving.
 Vendors do a herculean task of creating, testing, and updating their products.
 Some more than others.
 Fixing defects with updates is a fact of computer technology.

 Updating may be AVs Achilles heal.
 Use Microsoft as an example.
 It has been developing, selling, and updating software since 1975.
+The complexity of Microsoft ecosystem is less than AVs.
 It became market-dominate in selling PC compatible operating systems and office software suite markets.
 Microsoft updates still stumble sometimes.
 Some PC users and business IT staff dread Update Tuesday because of the collateral damage updates may inflict [#]_ , but users and staff do not usually die.

 AVs